Unweaving the rainbow

 Celebrating more than twenty years on the web from 1995 and beyond

 Back in the day, I had a news website (it was a blog before blogs, you might say).
-It was called Elemental Discoveries, first issue was published in December 1995.
-It was an online spin-off from my regular column in the RSC youth section magazine, New Elements (to which I gave that name after a redesign from the old Gas Jar).
+It was called Elemental Discoveries, first issue was published in December 1995, although I’d had a personal website for about a year by then.
+Elemental Discoveries was an online spin-off from my regular column in the RSC youth section magazine, New Elements (to which I gave that name after a redesign from the old Gas Jar).

 Elemental Discoveries existed on various American university freeserve sites I could access via Telnet at the time and was then supported by a chemistry software company on their servers but editorially I was 100% in control.
 Eventually, though, to grow, I needed a proper home for my (originally) chemistry news site.
 I registered this site’s domain on 20th July 1999.
 Sciencebase.com was born.

 It became prominent in the early days of the science web featuring in a lot of directories (remember those), being reviewed in the papers and magazines and so on.
 Won a few awards.
 Peaked at 20000 visitors every day!
 Countless other science sites came online, then web 2.0 arrived, and social media.
-Meanwhile, I created several other sites of a similar ilk for other organisations (Reactive Reports for more chemistry news, Spotlight for general science, and a couple of others, as well as being there for the launch of the original ChemWeb (then later for BioMedNet), and of course, SpectroscopyNOW, the latter still going strong, although no longer using that name.
+Meanwhile, I created several other sites of a similar ilk for other organisations (Reactive Reports for more chemistry news, Spotlight for general science, and a couple of others, as well as being there for the launch of the original ChemWeb (and later for BioMedNet), and of course, SpectroscopyNOW.

 The Sciencebase site has morphed from mainly chemistry news where I’d link out to my professional writing in The Guardian, New Scientist, The Daily Telegraph, Proc Natl Acad Sci, Bio/Techniques, Nature, Science, the aforementioned ChemWeb, Chemistry in Britain then Chemistry World, SCI’s Chemistry & Industry, the ChemIndustry website, the also aforementioned SpectroscopyNOW, BioMedNet, etc, et cetera.